Alemu2502/reactjs-with-docker/README.md

 Define the template parameters and structure (e.g., subject, body).

-Get Your User ID, Service ID, and Template ID:
+Get Your User ID(public key), Service ID, and Template ID:

 Go to the Integration section and copy your User ID.